cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

   - iCal,
   - Shows
 title: Download iCal and Google calendar for Phish tour dates and shows
 date: 2019-09-24 00:00:01 -0400
-pinned: true
+pinned: false
 featured: false
 image: ../images/posts/phish-fall.jpg
 description: Download Phish tour iCal/Google calendar.
-The calendar has been updated for "Fall Tour Dates" and the New Years Run.
+The calendar has been updated for "Fall Tour Dates" and the "New Years Run".
 permalink: /posts/personal/download-ical-and-google-calendar-for-phish-tour-dates-and-shows.html
 comments: true
 redirect_from: